Prashansa-Prabhakar-Tiwarkhede/QUANTUM_QUANT/README.md

 2nd link -> https://newsapi.org/
 *****NOTE ends*****

-Watch this video to understand better -> https://youtu.be/OohtyJ73JFw

 This project is an **AI-powered Investment Intelligence Platform** built for the **ET AI Hackathon 2026**.

 It transforms raw stock market data into **actionable insights** using a **multi-agent AI system**, helping retail investors make smarter financial decisions.